-Ohio wildlife biologists are frequently contacted by concerned residents who spot coyotes in urban or suburban areas like Akron, Ohio.
-This is seldom a cause for alarm.
-Coyotes are highly adaptable animals that live in a wide variety of environments thus there is no need to report sightings to wildlife officials unless the animal appears hurt, sick, or habituated (meaning the animal has lost its natural fear of humans).
+Have you spotted a coyote in your Akron area neighborhood?
+Ohio wildlife biologists are contacted often by concerned residents who spot coyotes in urban or suburban areas like Akron, Ohio.
+Normally this is no cause of alarm.
+Ohio coyotes are highly adaptable and live in a wide variety of environments.
+There is no need to report coyote sightings to Ohio wildlife biologists unless the coyote is hurt, sick, or habituated (animal has lost its natural fear of humans).

 What To Do if You Spot a Coyote in Akron or Other Urban Neighborhood

-Here are a few steps to keep in mind when you encounter an urban coyote in the Buckeye State.
+Here are a few steps to keep in mind when you encounter a coyote in your urban neighborhood.

-1. Understand that coyotes are common throughout Ohio’s 88 counties and are regularly seen within city limits, including Akron, Ohio.
-Wolves are not a species found in the wild in Ohio.
+1. Understand that coyotes are common in all Ohio’s 88 counties.
+Coyotes are seen regularly even within city limits, including in Akron, Ohio.
+Wolves are different from coyotes and are not a species found in the wild in Ohio.

-4. Occasionally, an inquisitive coyote will stay put and watch you curiously.
-Make noise.
-Clap your hands and shout; the coyote will likely move on at this point.
-If it doesn’t, bang pots together or shake a can full of pennies in order to create louder noises.
-A coyote that loses its fear of humans can potentially become a danger to people.
+4. If you notice an inquisitive coyote staying put and watching you curiously, make noise.
+Clap your hands and shout to get the coyote to move on.
+If it still doesn’t move, bang pots together or shake a can full of pennies in order to create louder noises.
+It is not good for a coyote to lose their fear of humans as it could lead to a dangerous situation later.

-5. If a coyote visiting your yard does not respond to harassment techniques such as loud noises or it is presenting a conflict even after attractants are removed, contacting a licensed nuisance trapper is an option.
+5. If you try to scare off a coyote from your yard and he doesn’t budge or if he is presenting a conflict, contacting a licensed nuisance trapper.
 You can locate a trapper at wildohio.gov or by calling the ODNR Division of Wildlife at 1-800-WILDLIFE.
-Nuisance trappers use safe, highly regulated techniques to target individual animals, subsequently reducing urban wildlife conflicts.
-Coyote populations in rural areas can be managed through legal hunting and trapping methods.
+Nuisance trappers use safe, highly regulated techniques to target individual animals to reduce urban wildlife conflicts.
+If you are in a rural area, coyote populations can be managed through legal hunting and trapping methods.
 Consult the yearly “Ohio Hunting and Trapping Regulations” digest for more information.

 View, save, print, or share a helpful card with information about coyotes.